nmaksimova/square-panda-cb92c/src/pages/new-adult-classes.md

           ### Argentine Tango

-          At this class we are going to teach you how to dance the most romantic ballroom dances like American rumba, foxtrot, swing, tango.
-You can apply these dance skills at any event – weddings, corporate parties, date nights, etc.
+          The Argentine tango is a passionate ballroom dance that involves quick, graceful and playful movements.
+At this class you will develop a good sense of balance and coordination.
+You will also learn how to lead and follow your partner.
+Learn how to dance the Argentine tango at our class, which is great for beginners!
         content_align: left
         actions: []
         actions_align: left